jhipster/generator-jhipster/.github/ISSUE_TEMPLATE.md

 <!--
     You have to add it, we can't help you otherwise.
-    If you can't pass it, send it via mail at mathieu.aa@free.fr -->
+    If you can't pass it, send it via mail at mathieu.aa@protonmail.com -->

 ---